Konkol was a former University of Miami assistant coach

 White's passion for and knowledge of college basketball came naturally as he grew up around the game as his father, Kevin White, served as athletic director at Notre Dame, Arizona State, Tulane and Maine.
 Kevin White is currently the AD at Duke.
 Michael's younger brother, Danny, played basketball at Towson and Notre Dame, and is now the new athletic director at the University of Buffalo.
-Youngest brother Brian is an associate athletic director at Louisiana Tech.
+Youngest brother Brian is an associate athletic director at Tulsa.

 He is married to the former Kira Zschau, an all-SEC volleyball player at Ole Miss, who also has a law degree from the university.
 The couple has two daughters, Rylee and Maggie, twin boys, Collin and Keegan, and a son, Dillon.

 - Women's Sports